Professor and The Endowed Chair of Department of Obstetrics and Gynecology, University of Alabama, Birmingham, USA

 Prof. Richter is the past Medical and Quality Officer of the Ambulatory OB/GYN Clinics.
 She serves as an Editor for the International Urogynecology Journal and Section Editor for Current Geriatrics Report and past Editor of Obstetrics & Gynecology.
 In 2019, Dr. Richter received the Society of Gynecologic Surgeons Distinguished Surgeon Award.

 Prior to medical school, Prof. Richter and her husband lived in Niger.
 It has always held a place in her heart.
-After becoming faculty at UAB she started to go to Africa to surgically help women injured in childbirth.
-She has been to Zambia, Ghana, Liberia, Uganda, Sudan and for the past few years has worked in Danja, Niger.
+After becoming faculty at UAB, she started to go to Africa to surgically help women injured in childbirth.
+She has been to Zambia, Ghana, Liberia, Uganda, Sudan, and for the past few years has worked in Danja, Niger.
 She has a strong interest in treating vesicovaginal fistulas and has visited Africa regularly for nearly 20 years.

 University of Virginia, Dept Microbiology